 The great news is that there is a simple answer to this; eat ancient grains such as spelt, einkorn and kamut.
 These grains haven’t been altered out of recognition; they are essentially the same now as they were when the ancient Ayurvedic texts were written.
 Genetically, einkorn is the simplest and oldest; kamut is a little more complex and spelt a little more so.
 All are light-years away from the wheat we commonly eat now.

 Spelt makes wonderful, tasty bread, can be substituted for normal flour in most recipes and doesn’t require drastic changes to the way you cook.
-In Richmond nearby, for example, there is a bakery which uses solely spelt flour for its baked goods – including croissants, pretzels, pizzas and pastries.
-It shows it can be done!
 You can buy both wholegrain and white spelt flour from mainstream supermarkets (Doves Farm for example).
 Einkorn and Kamut can be found in health food shops.

 Give it a try.
 You’ll notice the difference.